ChronoFare/Music_Therapy_FYP/Progress Report.md

 3. MIDI :

 ## Week 2
-Dr. Arun: Tasked to include and learn how to integrate the LEAP motion controller to the wav. piano game.
-Learn motion for picking up ball and moving.

 Done integration of LEAP Motion Controller into .wav piano game.

 Learning MIDI code and integrating it...